uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## What is an allocation?

 Time on Rivanna is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
 Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
-Allocations are managed through [Grouper](https://groups.identity.virginia.edu/) (requires VPN connection) groups that are automatically created for Principal Investigators (PIs) when they submit an allocation request.
+Allocations are managed through [Grouper](https://groups.identity.virginia.edu/) (requires VPN connection) groups.
+These groups must be created by the Principal Investigators (PIs) prior to submitting an allocation request.
 Full details can be found [here](/userinfo/rivanna/allocations).

 ## How can I request an allocation?